 Secondly, this system of freebies only applies to publicly funded research programmes — in the United Kingdom.
 So if you are not conducting publicly funded research in the UK (for example, if you are a self-funded British PhD student, or a researcher from developing country like, erm, Belgium), then your research will just have to stay behind that paywall.
 Yes, that one.
 The one everybody says is so unjust and disgusting.

-So if you ain’t British, or don’t have access to ready cash, then it’s likely that in the future UK universities will have to pay subscriptions to read your scholarly publications.
+So if you aren’t British, or don’t have access to ready cash, then it’s likely that in the future UK universities will have to pay subscriptions to read your scholarly publications.
 This will necessarily limit the extent to which your work attracts citations, and so will directly impact adversely on your academic career prospects.

 This new system doesn’t really get rid of the paywall that everyone’s complaining about.
 It just moves it.
 Or turns it into some kind of glass-ceiling-type wall that you have to pay for.
 Or something like that.
 Whatever the metaphor, it’s still a wall, and some poor suckers are still going to have their careers messed up because they won’t be able to climb over it.